AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Introduction

-We propose and implement \textit{\oursystem}, a novel system that reveals contextual information in Android app behaviors by API-level audit logs. \oursystem gathers runtime logs about the target app from the user's Android device and then extracts the path matched with the logs from the app's CFG offline.
-The contextual information profiled from the path enriches the semantics of the behaviors reconstructed via the schemes mentioned above. \oursystem only requires to log Android API calls without the low-level information for the contextual reveal, so the overhead imposed on mobile devices is negligible.
-The goal of \oursystem is to help analysts of device manufacturers understand what has happened on users' devices and facilitate the identification of malice within apps, instead of directly reporting malicious app behaviors.
+We propose and implement \textit{\oursystem}\footnote[1]{AppAngio stands for \underline{App} \underline{Angio}gram.} \cite{meng2019divide}, a novel system that reveals contextual information of Android app behaviors by API-level audit logs. \oursystem gathers runtime logs about the target app from the real Android device or emulator and then extracts the path matched with the logs from the app's CFGs offline.
+The contextual information profiled from the path enriches the semantics of the behaviors reconstructed via the schemes mentioned above.
+Different from the above-mentioned schemes that collect the low-level information from the Android OS, \oursystem only requires to log Android API calls for the contextual reveal, so the imposed performance overhead is negligible.
+The goal of \oursystem is to help security analysts understand how the target app worked and facilitate the identification of maliciousness within apps, instead of directly reporting malicious app behaviors.
 Moreover, the result of \oursystem can be used to complement existing analysis schemes (\eg, information-flow analysis~\cite{DBLP:conf/pldi/ArztRFBBKTOM14}, behavior reconstruction~\cite{DBLP:conf/ccs/ZhangYXYGNWZ13}).
-To the best of our knowledge, \oursystem is the first to reveal contextual information in Android app behaviors by combining logs with apps' bytecode.
+To the best of our knowledge, \oursystem is the first to reveal contextual information in Android app behaviors by combining audit logs with apps' bytecode.